CPUNexus/Tridora-CPU-mirror/README.md

 - minimal operating system
 - editor, compiler, assembler run natively
 - so you can develop programs directly on the machine
-- small: CPU has 760 lines of verilog, compiler ~9000 LoC
+- small: CPU has 430 lines of Verilog, compiler ~9000 LoC
-- Compiler written in Pascal and can compile itself
+- compiler written in Pascal and can compile itself
-- Cross-compiler/-assembler can be compiled with FPC
+- cross-compiler/-assembler can be compiled with FPC
-- Compiler does its own Pascal dialect with some restrictions and some extensions
+- compiler does its own Pascal dialect with some restrictions and some extensions
-- Emulator available
+- emulator available

 ## Demo
 - (Video hello world)